fairliereese/catalan_conjugation_deck/blog.md

 This should result in the file `diccionari.txt`, which I include in this repo.

 I then parsed the codes from the Softcatalà dictionary to obtain the form information for each conjugated verb (mood, tense, pronoun, etc.).
 Based on my needs, I had to make some decisions about specific verbal forms to keep, and which to remove.
-* Keep only the Central Ultimate_Spanish_Conjugation_Lisardos_KOFI_Method (ie. remove Valencian and Balearic conjugations)
+* Keep only the Central conjugations (ie. remove Valencian and Balearic conjugations)
 * Remove the past simple conjugations and replace them with periphrasic past conjugations
 * Remove future subjunctive conjugations
-* Add negative command conjugations (which are just the subjunctive)
+* Add negative command conjugations (which are just the present subjunctive)
 * From here, for many verbs with multiple valid forms, pick one (this is behavior I'd like to change in the future; ie. by displaying all valid options)

 ```bash